To help your brand run your digital sell-in effectively, we wanted to provide three of our tips and best practices to get started.

 In our recent research, we found that retailers rely heavily on their sales reps when they have questions.
 So, let’s play this scenario out.
 Let’s say that you launch a new system this season, however, you didn’t get your retailers ready (Tip #2) and you didn’t fully train your reps (Tip #3).
 As soon as a retailer has a question, they’re going to email or call their sales rep. But if the rep hasn’t fully adopted the new system or they don’t know how to use it, chances are that the retailer isn’t going to use it either.

 Make sure the reps know how to use the tools available to them.
 Also, make sure your reps know how the retailer should be using their new system or platform.
-Ultimately, that is what’s going to lead to your brand having a successful sell-in with both your reps and your retailers during this digital shift.
+Ultimately, that is what’s going to lead to your brand having a successful virtual event with both your reps and your retailers during this digital shift.

 Start Running A Successful Digital Sell-In Event Today